FAQ

 For the G2G overshoot/undershoot tests, are you testing at one refresh rate or multiple refresh rates?

 When running in Adaptive-Sync mode, the display is normally driven at a fixed native timing (i.e., maximum pixel rate of the display that enables maximum refresh rate with nominal timings parameter).
 With Adaptive-Sync displays, when frames are updated at less than the maximum refresh rate of the panel, the pixel rate is kept constant and the vertical blanking interval (VBlank) is extended to realize the frame rate change.
 In the current version of the Adaptive-Sync CTS, G2G is measured at maximum refresh rate only as a baseline requirement.
-However, VESA is investigating ways to expand the CTS and test suite to include testing multiple frame rates (via Adaptive-Sync VBlank adjustments) as overshoot and undershoot are affected by the dynamic frame rate change.
+VESA is reaching out to industry leaders to investigate ways to reliably obtain and verify superior performance even when the GPU slows the frame rate.

 Is the Flicker test sensitive enough to pick up pulses in backlight?